SilentCicero/Ethereum/Feedlot/Read Me.md

-# Feedlot - A Decentralized Price Feed Market Place
+# Feedlot - A Decentralized Price Feed Marketplace

 ** This project is in its alpha stages, so excuse the late night coding.